 When performance in a critical or supporting function is inadequate to meet needs, a performance gap exists.
 Development planning can be used to document the right kind of development to close the performance gap.
-As gaps close, the capacity of both the agency and individuals increases.
+As gaps close, the capacity of both the and individuals agency increases.
 The process then cycles back to the beginning, ensuring new priorities and future trends remain at the forefront of planning.

-The six-step process outlined in this Guide aids in planning at the macro level (all agency services) and the micro level (within a functional area).
-Using this process, agency heads, managerial teams, and human resources departments can identify specific agency needs that reveal specific areas for individual professional development.
+The six-step process outlined in this Guide aids in planning

+Guide to Talent Development January 2021 at the macro level (all agency services) and the micro level (within a functional area).
+Using this process, agency heads, managerial teams, and human resources departments can identify specific agency needs that reveal specific areas for individual development.